 Thank you for visiting navy.com – the official recruitment site of America's Navy.
 We have recently made technological updates to our site in an effort to provide a better interactive experience.
 To enjoy the best possible experience, we recommend that you consider upgrading to one of the following versions (or higher) of any of these popular browsers:

-If you’re drawn to the possibility of serving on a sub, you should first understand what being a submariner means.
+If you’re drawn to the possibility of serving and living on a U.S. Navy submarine, you should first understand what being a submariner means.
 Many who know the answer to this question firsthand will tell you that being in the “Silent Service” is an experience they wouldn’t trade for the world.

 Nothing compares to the experience of living and working aboard a state-of-the-art submarine.
 It’s an opportunity that you just won’t find in an everyday job search or in other branches of the military – and one that’s unique even within America’s Navy.